Pool fencing

 Which pools need to be fenced?

-Any structure that is:
+Any structure that:

 Pool barrier exemptions